-Marcos began working for SCLC in June of 2018, and is super excited to rejoin the Seattle-King County legal services community.
+Marcos began working for BLC in June of 2018, and is super excited to rejoin the Seattle-King County legal services community.
 Marcos is a graduate of University of Michigan’s School of Public Health with a Master degree and worked in substance abuse prevention in Detroit’s Latino community before heading off to law school in Buffalo, New York.
 He has practiced law in the Pacific Northwest for over 20 years.
-For Marcos the most exciting thing about working for SCLC is using his legal training to fight the good fight.
-He believes this has never seemed more important than during these times when SCLC’s client population seems to be more marginalized with each passing day.
+For Marcos the most exciting thing about working for BLC is using his legal training to fight the good fight.
+He believes this has never seemed more important than during these times when BLC’s client population seems to be more marginalized with each passing day.

 Madeleine Harnois, SSAP Directing Attorney